flarum/docs/docs/extend/api.md

 ### Getter & Setter

-You can use the `get` and `set` methods to define a getter and setter for an attribute.
+By default, the value will be written directly to the model attribute, and read directly from the model attribute.
+You can use the `get` and `set` methods to customize how the value is read and written.

 ```php
 use Flarum\Api\Context;